Lee Hwi-min

 Lee Hwi-min (born August 5, 1994), also known as Lil Moshpit, is a South Korean record producer.
 He is a member of GroovyRoom.
 In 2022, he released solo album AAA which won Hip Hop Album of the Year at the Korean Hip-hop Awards.
+In 2025, he released K-Flip with Sik-K which won Best Rap & Hip-hop Album at the Korean Music Awards.

 Early life

 Lee was born in Incheon.
 He became interested in hip hop after listening to Double K's album in fourth grade.
 He began writing songs in the third year of high school.

 He adopted the name "Lil Moshpit" because he likes to moshpit with his friends at festivals and clubs.

 Career

-In 2022, Lee released his solo album AAA under the name Lil Moshpit.
-It won Hip Hop Album of the Year at the Korean Hip-hop Awards.
+In 2022, Lee released his solo album AAA under the name Lil Moshpit, which won Hip Hop Album of the Year at the Korean Hip-hop Awards.
 In 2023, he released EP Fleeky Season with Fleeky Bang.
+In 2025, he released collaboration album K-Flip with Sik-K. It won Best Rap & Hip-hop Album at the Korean Music Awards.

 Artistry

 Lee incorporates hip-hop, pop, and R&B while working as a member of Groovyroom but focuses more on hip-hop as Lil Moshpit.